codeHaiku22/Snowflake-ODBC-with-OAUTH-and-Tokens/README.md

 ![Excel DSN](images/excel_odbc_dsn.png)

-If all steps were performed correctly, the "Navigator" window within Exel should populate with a tree-view of Snowflake database objects.
+If all steps were performed correctly, the "Navigator" window within Excel should populate with a tree-view of Snowflake database objects.

 ![Excel Navigator](images/excel_dsn_nav.png)